The One Corporate Health and Wellness Idea Everyone Likes… and It’s Free

 If Americans would reduce the amount of trans fats they are currently eating, it is estimated that 30,000 to 100,000 heart disease deaths would be prevented every year.25 That would provide a bigger improvement in public health than just about any other medical breakthrough in the past 100 years!

-But this guide isn’t just about trans fats.
+But this corporate health and wellness idea fast food guide isn’t just about trans fats.
 Fruits and vegetables and whole grains are also very important.
 A review of the science reveals that Americans who increase their fruit and vegetable consumption from two servings per day to five or more can cut their risk of many cancers in half.26

 Obviously, scientists haven’t answered all the nutrition questions, but they have discovered enough information to help Americans prevent, arrest, and even reverse most chronic diseases.
 All it takes is good nutrition, regular physical activity, and avoiding tobacco use.